FerrenF/Necesse-Stack-Resizer/README.md

 | `stackresize.save` | Save current settings to configuration. | "/stackresize.save" |
 | `stackresize.reload` | Reload the current settings from configuration. | "/stackresize.reload" |
 | `stackresize` | Display mod information.
 Anyone may use this command. | "/stackresize" |

 ** denotes an optional parameter.
-These may or may not be present. <br/> "/stackresize.blacklist.add wormbait"
+These may or may not be present.
+For example: <br/> "/stackresize. blacklist.add wormbait" will perform the same action as "/stackresize. blacklist.add wormbait false true"

 There are some unlisted commands that I can't reccommend the regular use of.
 ## External Mod Integration